sundharwinston/JavascriptGrammer/README.md

 if you tried to refer to a variable that wasn’t defined anywhere, you would generate a ReferenceError error "variable name is not defined":

-    console.log(x);      // ReferenceError : name is not defined
+    console.log(x);      // ReferenceError : x is not defined
     {
     }